-Table 2 Development Consent Conditions Relevant to the Revegetation Strategy
+Table 2 - Development Consent Conditions Relevant to the Revegetation Strategy

-Development Consent DA 374-11-00 BMP-RS Section Reveget ation 32.
+Development Consent DA 374-11-00 BMP-RS Section Revegetation 32.
 For every 1 ha of native woodland vegetation cleared for the mine or limestone quarry, a minimum of 2 ha must be revegetated as native woodland.
-Section 9.3 Reveget ation Strategy 1 33.
+Section 9.3 Revege tation Strategy 33.
 Prior to carrying out any development under this consent after 6 May 2017, the Applicant must prepare a Revegetation Strategy for the development, in consultation with OEH, to the satisfaction of the Secretary.
 This strategy must: Part B g) include updated estimates of the likely clearing of native vegetation required over the life of the development; Section 9.1 h) identify areas on or off site that will be available for revegetation over the life of the development; Section 9.2 i) propose a strategy for progressive rehabilitation and revegetation for the development and which reflects the requirements of Condition 32 (for the mine and limestone quarry); and Section 9.3 j) include a program to monitor and review the effectiveness of the strategy over the life of the development.
 Section 9.4 34.
 The Applicant must implement the approved Revegetation Strategy for the development.
 Part B

 On 5 July 2018, the Secretary of the NSW Department of Planning and Environment (the Secretary) approved the progressive submission of environmental management plans for the Project in accordance with Condition 12, Schedule 2 of Development Consent DA 374-11-00.
-Consistent with the Secretary's approval for the progressive submission of environmental management plans, the scope of this BMP-RS is specifically related to the following initial Project construction activities (Figure 2):
+The scope of this BMP-RS is specifically related to the following initial Project construction activities (Figure 2):